AMD launches Radeon RX 6950 XT, RX 6750 XT, and RX 6650 XT graphics cards

-AMD has launched three new Radeon RX 6X50 XT graphics cards through various different retailers.
+Earlier today, AMD launched three new Radeon RX 6000 series graphics cards through various different retailers.
 Here's where you can find RX 6650 XT stock, RX 6750 XT stock, and RX 6950 XT stock in the US and the UK right now.

-At the time of writing, we're seeing Radeon RX 6X50 stock selling for MSRP in the US, with the most prevalent retailers being Newegg (US) and CCL Online (UK) respectively.
-The cheapest RX 6650 XT stock available in the US will cost you $399.99 from Newegg for the likes of the ASUS Dual AMD Radeon RX 6650 XT OC Edition, ASRock Challenger D Radeon RX 6650 XT, and GIGABYTE Eagle Radeon RX 6650 XT.
-In the UK, the cheapest RX 6650 XT stock is the PowerColor Radeon RX 6650 XT Red Devil for £428.99 and the MSI Radeon RX 6650 XT MECH 2X for £429.99.
-We've seen these graphics cards selling fast, though, so act quickly if you're after one.
+The good news is that all three of the new Radeon RX 6000 series GPUs are selling for their proposed MSRP in the US, so you can get your hands on the RX 6650 XT for $399, with the RX 6750 XT selling from $599, and the RX 6950 XT retailing with a starting cost of $1,099.
+This was foretold in various leaks over the weekend but has now been confirmed by retailer listings and from AMD itself.

 Check for Radeon RX 6X50 XT stock (US): Best Buy | Amazon | Newegg | B&H Photo | Adorama | Walmart